Pix-xiP/pixconfig/Toolset.md

 - `zerotier-one`
 Build your own network anywhere, connect to anything.
 - `axel`
-Download anything at the speed of crack.
+Download anything at the speed of threads
 - `dog`
 Better `dig`!
 - `hping3`